Sign in

 • ASTM C 150 Type IV or V cement: 14 days

-• Walls and columns can be removed after about 24-48 hours
+• Walls and columns can typically be removed after about 24-48 hours.

-• Slabs, with their props left under them, can typically be removed after 3-4 days
+• Slabs, with props left under them, can usually be removed after 3-4 days.

-• Soffits, with their props left under them, can be removed after one week
+• Soffits, with props left under, can be removed after one week.

-• Props to supporting beams and arches under 20 feet can be removed after two weeks
+• Props supporting beams and arches under 20 feet can be removed after two weeks.

-• Props to supporting beams and arches over 20 feet can be removed after three weeks
+• Props supporting beams and arches over 20 feet can be removed after three weeks.

 Can You Speed Up the Concrete Drying Process?